stackroute/mean-simple-seed/README.md

 **Work in progress! expect lots of changes at a very fast rate**

 This a starter project for the MEAN stack.
-It intended to ba a starting point for small and medium sized MEAN projects.
-It is mostly written in CoffeeScript.
+It is a starting point for small and medium sized MEAN projects.
+CoffeeScript is the primary programming language.

 ## Installation ##

  1. Clone the project - `git clone https://github.com/stackroute/mean-simple-seed.git`
  2. cd into the cloned project.
  3. Install Gulp globally - `npm install --global gulp`
- 4. run `npm install` to install dependencies.
+ 4. run `npm install` to install dependencies
  5. To install the bower dependencies run - `gulp libs`
  6. Run the development server with - `gulp`